cosmos/governance/bestpractices.md

 ## Elements of a Parameter-Change Proposal

 It will be important to balance two things: being detailed and being concise.
 You'll want to be concise so that people can assess your proposal quickly.
-You'll want to be detailed so that voters will have a clear, meaningful understanding of what the changes are and how they are likely be impacted.
+You'll want to be detailed so that voters will have a clear, meaningful understanding of what the changes are and how they are likely to be impacted.
 These are some elements that the Cosmos Hub community may be likely to be looking for:

 1. Summary - the key details of the proposal: parameter(s) being changed; reasoning for the changes; potential impacts to stakeholders
    - assume that most people will not read beyond this section